Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Biltmore Resort, Phoenix, AZ, USA

-By the way, staying at one of the classy resorts is even better.
-We spill all our tips on where to stay in Phoenix at the end of the article!
+By the way, staying at one of these classy resorts is even better.
+We spill all our tips on top Phoenix places to stay at the end of the article!

 #19 Phoenix Spa Treatments

-The best resorts in Phoenix have on-site spas – and spending a day at the spa is one of the fun activities in Phoenix, AZ.
+The best resorts in PHX have on-site spas – and spending a day at the spa is one of the fun activities in Phoenix, AZ.

-I think the best Phoenix resort for spa treatments is the posh Sanctuary Camelback Mountain Resort and Spa.
-The Asian-inspired spa features a range of treatments – from specialty massages to facials to acupuncture.
-Best of all, visitors who book a spa treatment are allowed to use the facilities and outdoor pool for the entire day!
+I believe the best Phoenix resort for spa treatments is the posh Sanctuary Camelback Mountain.
+The Asian-inspired spa features everything from specialty massages to facials to acupuncture.
+Better yet, visitors who book a spa treatment are allowed to use the resort facilities for the entire day!

 #20 Shopping in Phoenix

-Visitors looking for name-brand retailers and luxury boutiques should start their shopping spree at Biltmore Fashion Park…and then head for Scottsdale Fashion Square.
+Shopping is one of the most popular Phoenix activities.
+Visitors looking for name-brand retailers and luxury boutiques should start their spree at Biltmore Fashion Park, then head for Scottsdale Fashion Square.

 Want to shop local?
-There is no better place in Phoenix for shopping local than at The Hive on 16th.
+Check out The Hive on 16th.
 Local artists sell their wares and handmade goods – and there is a great coffee shop on site, too.

-The Phoenix Farmer’s Market – open on Saturday mornings in downtown Phoenix – is ideal for locally grown produce and other products.
+The Phoenix Farmer’s Market on Saturday mornings is ideal for locally grown produce and other Arizona products.

 #21 Old Town Scottsdale

-Restaurants abound in the area to satisfy any palette – and get your sweet treat at Sugar Bowl.
-Nightlife in Old Town Scottsdale can be casual and upbeat at places like the landmark Rusty Spur and the quirky and laid-back Coach House.
-There’s also countless Scottsdale clubs to dance the night away.
+Restaurants abound in the area to satisfy any palette and get your sweet treat at Sugar Bowl.
+We prefer casual nightlife in Old Town Scottsdale, so the landmark Rusty Spur Saloon and the laid-back Coach House are our go-to spots.

 #22 Tempe Town Lake and ASU Campus